gathik-jindal/MooreMachine/README.md

 NOTE : These LSB and the MSB's must be set on the last wire (i.e., the wire whose arrow points to a block and not another wire.)
 All other wires would be ignored.

 If the wire is a clock wire, the color of the wire becomes orange.
 Again the last wire (i.e., the wire whose arrow points to a block and not another wire should be set as the clock wire.)
 All other wires would be ignored.
-If the wire does not connect a clock to a moore machine, but is set as the clock wire, that wire would be considered as a normal wire.
+If the wire does not connect a to a moore/mealy machine, but is set as the clock wire, that wire would be considered as a normal wire.
 In the example shown above, the orange wire connects the clock to the moore machine as a clock and the black wire connects the clock to the moore machine as an input to the machine.

 Finally, the blocks which the wire connects are also shown on the left.
 Whenever one makes a connection, one should look at these fields first to see if that is the intended connection.